MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-report-filter.md

 ## Next steps

-Learn how and why {visuals cross-filter and cross-highlight each other on a report page](end-user-interactions.md)
+Learn how and why [visuals cross-filter and cross-highlight each other on a report page](end-user-interactions.md)